NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 > [!Note]
 > PackageRefence format supports transitive package restore and dynamically resolves dependencies.
 This means transitive dependecies do not need to be installed explicitly.

-4. Optional - you may choose to treat a NuGet package classified as a transitive dependency, to be treated as a top-level dependency by checking the check box against the package under the `Top-Level` column.
+4. Optional - you may choose to treat a NuGet package classified as a transitive dependency, to be treated as a top-level dependency by checking the `Top-Level` check box against the package.

 5. Review the package compatibiltiy issues.
 The next section talks in detail about the types of issues and how they might impact your project.

+6. Click `OK` to begin the migration.
+At the end of the migration, a report is generated that provides the path to the backup, a snapshot of the packages that were installed as Top-level dependencies,  the list of compatibility issues that were displayed before the migration started.
+This report is also stored to the backup.

 ## Package compatibility issues